Geodesics and Global Properties of the Liouville Solution in General Relativity with a Scalar Field: Friedman-like form of the Liouville metric

 The respective metric becomes

 where the scale factor

 is defined implicitly by Eq.~(\ref{anbdgp}).
 Its derivatives are

-We see that the Universe in quadrant II is expanding with acceleration, constant velocity and deceleration for $c>0$, $c=0$, and $c<0$, respectively.
+We see, that the Universe in quadrant II is expanding with acceleration, constant velocity and deceleration for $c>0$, $c=0$, and $c<0$, respectively.
 In quadrant IV the situation is opposite.

 Thus, expansion with acceleration takes place only for the naked singularity corresponding to $\Phi>0$ and $c>0$ in quadrant II (see Fig.~\ref{Liouville}{\em a}).
 This expansion starts from the ``horizon'', $t=0$, with zero scale factor, and there is no singularity in global coordinates.
 Going back in time, homogeneity and isotropy of space sections are lost after crossing the ``horizon'', and an observer turns out in the throat of the naked singularity.
 He sees signals from the naked singularity corresponding to $s=-c$ and a hole in the center.
-Timelike geodesics can go through this hole and be extended to infinite past.
-There is no Big Bang in this scenario.
+Time-like geodesics can go through this hole and be extended to infinite past.

 Cases $c=0$ and $c<0$ for positive conformal factor are shown in Figs.~\ref{Liouville0}{\em a} and \ref{Liouville-1}{\em a}.
 The singularity at $s=-c$ may be interpreted as the Big Bang but corresponding Universe expands with constant velocity or deceleration, respectively.